Sacha Lees

-Sacha Lees (born 1977) is a New Zealand artist whose contemporary oil paintings explore the entanglements of identity, power, and body anxiety within womanhood.
+Sacha Lees(born 1977) is a New Zealand contemporary artist whose materially engaged oil painting practice explores the entanglements of identity, power, and body anxiety within womanhood.
 Informed by feminist theory, her work uses her own body as both a site of resistance and a symbol of societal control.
-Her work is characterised by a fusion of classical techniques and modern sensibilities, often drawing inspiration from Baroque art to examine contemporary issues.In 2020 she was awarded the Adam Portraiture Award, New Zealand's premier portrait prize.
+Her practice combines classical painting techniques with processes of material transformation, including bodily imprinting onto reclaimed copper and the manipulation of painted measuring tapes.
+Drawing on Baroque art and visual traditions, Lees reworks historical representations of the feminine body to examine contemporary structures of gender, value, and power.
+Art historian, curator and writer Dr Kirsty Baker has described Lees' practice as distorting "the representative frame that has long sought to contain and constrain women."

 Training and career

 Contemporary Artist, Sacha Lees in front of her painting 'Cassandra'.
 Photography credit: Amber-Jayne Bain.

 Lees was born in Greymouth and grew up in Kumara, on the West Coast of New Zealand's South Island.
 Her early training in art, figure drawing and visual communication took place in Christchurch at Hagley Community College and Christchurch Polytechnic.
 Between 1997 and 2004 she worked at Weta Workshop in Wellington as a creature designer and illustrator, model maker, sculptor and airbrush artist on Sir Peter Jackson's Lord of the Rings film trilogy and designed some of the commercial merchandise for the productions.
 Her hands (in make-up) also 'acted' the part of Gollum's hands in a scene in The Fellowship of the Ring where Gollum is tortured.

 Lees spent a year studying old master art techniques in Florence, Italy.
 On her return to New Zealand, Lees applied the skills acquired in Italy to the development of her art through a series of mainly private portraiture and fantastic art commissions.

 In December 2010 Lees was included in the exhibition White Cloud Worlds at the Dowse Art Museum, and the book of the same title published in 2011.
 The exhibition and book were a showcase of fantasy and science-fiction art by New Zealand artists, curated by Paul Tobin and Kate Jorgensen.
 Lees subsequently featured in the two follow-up volumes of White Cloud Worlds and associated exhibitions in Wellington and Upper Hutt between 2012 and 2017.

-In 2025, Lees was awarded a Master of Fine Arts degree (1st class) from Massey University in Wellington.
-Her thesis, titled Profane Baroque and a Woman’s Experience, examines enduring gender inequities and the role of women in art, drawing from feminist theory and the works of artists like Jenny Saville and Jacqueline Fahey.
+In 2024, Lees completed her Master of Fine Arts studies at Massey University in Wellington, and in 2025 was awarded the degree with First Class Honours.
+Her thesis, titled Profane Baroque and a Woman’s Experience, examines enduring gender inequities and the role of women in art, drawing from feminist theory and the works of artists such as Jenny Saville and Jacqueline Fahey.